-Advertisers cannot reach many of these streaming viewers because some platforms, such as Netflix and Amazon Prime Video, are advertising-free.
-Other streaming platforms, such as Hulu and HBO Max, offer tiered subscriptions, and the viewer may or may not see ads depending on which tier they pay for.
+There continues to be much discussion of streaming’s share of total viewing, however, there is still far less discussion about the share of total viewing that has advertising.
+Advertisers cannot reach many of these streaming viewers because some platforms, such as Amazon Prime Video and Apple TV+, are advertising-free.
+Other streaming platforms, such as Hulu, Max (formerly HBO Max), and now Netflix and Disney+, offer tiered subscriptions, and the viewer may or may not see ads depending on which tier they pay for.

-TVB analyzed linear and streaming viewing using Nielsen’s total use of television and streaming platform ratings, and the results showcase the value linear TV represents to advertisers.
+TVB continues to analyze linear and streaming viewing using Nielsen’s total use of television and streaming platform ratings, and the results showcase the value linear TV represents to advertisers.

-- When looking at the total viewing day, linear television represents 65% of viewing, compared to streaming TV’s 27%.
+- When looking at the Adults 18+ total viewing day (The Gauge report Nielsen continues to share is for people 2+), linear television represents 55% of viewing, compared to streaming TV’s 40%.

 For more information, please contact Hadassa Gerber, Chief Research Officer, TVB.